drahosj/308labs/lab-07/lab07.md

 The latest stable linux kernel at the time of writing the lab was 4.4.3 which was released on February 25, 2016.
 There is most likely a new kernel at the time you are doing this but for consistancy please use the 4.4.3 kernel.

 Due to the size of the linux kernel and the relatively slow file access speeds of the network drives it is recommended that you download and work with the linux source tree purely in RAM.
-While this will greatly speed up this lab it also opens up the risk for loosing work.
-If the machine you are working on looses power or if you want to stop working and later come back to this lab you will have to re-download and compile the kernel.
+While this will greatly speed up this lab it also opens up the risk for losing work.
+If the machine you are working on loses power or if you want to stop working and later come back to this lab you will have to re-download and compile the kernel.

+If you are working on this lab on your own machine, then there is no real benefit to download and work on the linux source in RAM and the next step is not required.

 Linux makes it easy to work with files stored only in RAM by providing the `/tmp` directory.
 Any file or folder in this directory will be stored in RAM and will never be stored in non-volatile memory.
 Create a directory in `/tmp` that is your NETID to work in.